 I was also able to remember a quote I really love, "The way people treat you is a statement about who they are as a human being.
 It is not a statement about you."

 And then another, “Hurt people hurt people.”

-Compassion, inner peace and forgiveness hit me soon after that and I was able to wish her healing and find peace and closure for myself.
+Compassion, inner peace, and forgiveness hit me soon after that and I was able to wish her healing and find peace and closure for myself.

-My boyfriend and I have recently been talking about going away together.
+My partner and I have recently been talking about going away together.
 When I suggested a location and timeframe, he said that it would be a little too much time away from work for him and he suggested something else.

 As an adult who was abused as a child and often felt trapped, I was triggered.

 I felt like he was trying to control me and tell me what to do.
 There was even a part of me that felt like he was trying to take me away to hurt me.